CONNECT-Solution/CONNECT/Product/Production/Services/DirectCore/README.md

 internal mail server.
 As part of the CONNECT 4.4 release, CONNECT Direct supports receiving and sending dispatched MDNs when the Direct mail sender requests for a delivery notification.
 This is in addition to the default processed MDN, which is required as per the Direct Specification.
 The Dispatched MDN is handled in the same manner as any other incoming message and ultimately arrives at the internal mail server.
-As part of the

 A second Edge Protocol is available.
 It is the SOAP Edge Protocol and it acts in the same way as any other CONNECT adapter.
 A URL endpoint is provisioned in the CONNECT gateway